Caldy

-Caldy (historically spelt Calday) is a small, affluent village on the Wirral Peninsula, Merseyside, England, south-east of West Kirby.
-It is part of the West Kirby & Thurstaston Ward of the Metropolitan Borough of Wirral, and is in the parliamentary constituency of Wirral West.
+Caldy (historically spelt Calday) is a small village on the Wirral Peninsula, England.
+It is part of the Metropolitan Borough of Wirral in the ceremonial county of Merseyside.
+Situated to the south-east of West Kirby, it is within the electoral Ward of West Kirby and Thurstaston and the parliamentary constituency of Wirral West.
 At the time of the 2001 Census, Caldy had 1,290 inhabitants, of a total ward population of 12,869.

-History
+History and development

 It was first mentioned in the Domesday Book in 1086 as being owned by Hugh of Mere and being named ‘Calders’.
 Nearby is a large area of National Trust land called Caldy Hill.
 Many of the houses and walls in the village centre are built from the local red sandstone.

-Caldy was a township in the West Kirby parish of the Wirral Hundred.
+Historically within Cheshire, Caldy was a township in the West Kirby parish of the Wirral Hundred.
 The population was 92 in 1801, 142 in 1851, 202 in 1901 and 607 in 1951.
 Until the twentieth century, Caldy was effectively a farming and agricultural village.
-However, The Caldy Manor Estates Company divided the land into smaller building plots, and from this one of the north of England's most exclusive residential villages emerged.
+However, The Caldy Manor Estates Company divided the local land into large plots, which were later purchased for the building of private residences, beginning significant development in the area.
+Now notable for being very wealthy, Caldy consists almost exclusively of large detached homes within private plots of land.

 In 1866 Caldy became a separate civil parish, between 1894 and 1933, Caldy was part of Wirral Rural District, then subsequently Wirral Urban District.
-On 1 April 1974 the parish was abolished and local government reorganisation in England and Wales resulted in most of Wirral, including Caldy, transfer from the county of Cheshire to Merseyside.
+On 1 April 1974 the parish was abolished and local government reorganisation in England and Wales resulted in most of Wirral, including Caldy, transfer from the county of Cheshire to the newly established Metropolitan County of Merseyside.

 Caldy railway station was on the Hooton to West Kirby branch of the Chester and Birkenhead Railway.
 The station closed in 1954 and the trackbed is now the 'Wirral Way' of Wirral Country Park.